Fork me on GitHub

 2. VeraCrypt causes unresolvable conflicts when modifying the filesystem on two machines without full synchronization inbetween.

-3. CryFS supports this starting with version 0.10.
+3. CryFS supports this.

 5. Like in (d), EncFS also only makes sure that the data you're reading was at some point written by you.
 Furthermore, the current implementation is flawed because a hacker can simply disable the integrity check.